git/git.github.io/rev_news/drafts/edition-34.md

 de-installed from being an editor.

-As there is more and more to do to have a relevant, vibrant and entertaining news letter for the Git Community, we are thanking Thomas for his huge contribution, and looking for other people to join our small Git Rev News editor team.
+As there is more and more to do to have a relevant, vibrant and entertaining newsletter for the Git Community, we are thanking Thomas for his huge contribution, and looking for other people to join our small Git Rev News editor team.